-30 Oct Dia de Muertos
+27 Oct Dia de Muertos

 Often, people outside of Mexico don’t understand Dia de Muertos and consider it morbid or confuse it with Halloween.
 Though the dates are close and both holidays are tied to Catholicism, they are actually quite different.
-For Halloween, we dress up as something scary to frighten away lurking spirits or even death itself.
+For Halloween, we dress up as something scary to frighten away lurking spirits, or even death itself.
 So, in a sense, Halloween tells us that Death is to be feared and avoided.

 La Calavera Catrina (“The Elegant Skull”) initiated with a famous print by José Guadalupe Posada which showcases a wealthy woman in an elegant gown but with a skeleton face.
 This striking image mocking the values of the Mexican upper-class at the time still resonates today: what will you bring with you into the afterlife?
 Can your riches survive death?

 The modern celebration includes building altars for the loved ones who have died in the recent past or to honor long-since passed ancestors.
 Often, people create altars for famous public figures who have died, like Frida Kahlo or Diego Rivera.
 The altar usually consists of a photo of the person surrounded by their favorite things and fresh marigolds.
 Their favorite things typically include food and drinks, particularly of the alcoholic variety.
-As you can imagine the most popular booze around these parts is tequila …and so we indulge in honor of those who have gone before us and of the many agaves that died to produce our beverage of choice.
+As you can imagine the most popular booze around these parts is tequila or mezcal …and so we indulge in honor of those who have gone before us and of the many agaves that died to produce our beverages of choice.

-The San Miguel cemetery is bustling with life, locals and tourists alike rub shoulders as they walk along in single file lines in and out of the grounds, the sound of different mariachi bands playing along the cremation wall and through the aisles of the remembered dead.
+Thinking back to the first time I experienced Dia de Muertos, I remember feeling guilty, like I had barged in on a private, solemn moment – conflating the American version of death and mourning with the Mexican one.
+The San Miguel cemetery was bustling with life, locals and tourists rubbed shoulders as they walked along in single file lines in and out of the grounds, the sound of different mariachi bands playing along the cremation wall and through the aisles of the remembered dead.